All Star Wrestling

-All Star Wrestling (ASW), also known as Super Slam Wrestling (SSW), is a British professional wrestling promotion operated by Brian Dixon and based in Birkenhead, England.
+All Star Wrestling (ASW), also known as Super Slam Wrestling (SSW), is a British professional wrestling promotion founded by Brian Dixon in 1970 and based in Birkenhead, England.
 Founded as Wrestling Enterprises of Birkenhead in October 1970, it has also been known over the years as All Star Promotions and Big Time Wrestling.
 ASW tours theatres, leisure centres, town halls, holiday camps, and similar venues, many of which are the same locations that were used for televised wrestling in the UK from the 1950s to the 1980s.